-Table 16-13.
+Table 16-3.
 Production of electricity and heat from renewable sources and waste

-Hydroelectric power plants - production of electricity in hydroelectric power plants is also given in Table 16-15 due to methodological incorporation into the overall energy balance of the Czech Republic.
-However, by its nature, it belongs to renewable energy sources.
-The production mostly takes place in large and small through-flow power plants (use of the kinetic energy of water) and pump-storage power plants (use of potential energy of water).
+Hydroelectric power plants - production of electricity in hydroelectric power plants is also given in Table 16-5 due to methodological incorporation into the overall energy balance of the Czech Republic.
+However, by its nature, it belongs to renewable energy sources - the same as production of electricity in wind and solar power plants.

+Production of electricity in hydroelectric power plants mostly takes place in large and small through-flow power plants (use of the kinetic energy of water) and pump-storage power plants (use of potential energy of water).

-Wind power plants produce electricity using the kinetic energy of wind.
+Wind power plants produce electricity using the kinetic energy of the wind.

-Solar power plants produce electricity from the heat of the sun.
+Solar power plants produce electricity directly from the solar radiation.